TyBuckPhD/compile_wrf_arm/README.md

     All scripts append to a shared compile.log file, so you have a complete record of the build process.
 - **Registry Patching:**
     Additional variables can be added to/removed from the Registry file prior to compilation to allow for additional WRF output flexibility.
+- **Small WRF test:**
+    Six hours of ERA5 data (and relevant namelists) are provided for a quick post-compilation test.
+A full WRF run, checking all relevant executables, can be executed using test_executables.sh.

 ## Usage